damianhakert/damianhakert.github.io/source/handbook/sales_process/deal_management_process/index.md

 1. Support call is offered in a sales call

-1. Sales either bcc’s support@gitlab.com or send separate email to support@gitlab.com to inform on the future support call
+1. Sales either bcc’s support@ gitlab.com or send separate email to support@ gitlab.com to inform on the future support call

 ## User count